moitreyacbx/Workshop_Reviews/README.md

 ~ "It was great hosting the session!" ~ Harshavardhan Bajoria
 ~ "It was nice, Learned lots of things about git and github and also how to contribute to opensource :blush:" ~ Rajesh Verma <br>
-~ "It was fun attending this engaging  and informative session!" ~Siddhant Majumder
+~ "It was fun attending this engaging  and informative session!" ~Siddhant Majumder ~ "The speakers were so great and helpful!" ~Moitreya Chattopadhyay